yuvaraj-csk/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

-# Ex.No: 10 Learning – Use Supervised Learning
+# Ex.No: 13 Learning – Use Supervised Learning
 ### DATE:
 ### REGISTER NUMBER : 212221040187
 ### AIM:
 To write a program to train the classifier for heart disease.
 ###  Algorithm:
+Step 1- Collect a dataset with features and labels.
+Step 2- Data Preprocessing like handle missing values and split datas for feature scaling.
+Step 3- Choose a suitable machine learning model logistic regression Step 4- Train the selected model on the training dataset Step 5- Evaluate the trained model on the testing dataset Step 6- Optimize model hyperparameters to improve performance like random search or grid search.
+Step 7- Deploy the model for real world predictions.

 ### Program:
 ```